 Introduction to Finding Grants (YouTube)

 Foundation Grants to Individuals Online (Main Library IP Address Access Only) : Detailed information on more than 8,300 foundations that give grants or scholarships to individuals.
-Note : access only available in Main Library or to subscribers.
+Note : access only available in Main Library.

 Philanthropy News Digest (PND).
 A daily news service of the Foundation Center.
 It is a compendium, in digest form, of philanthropy-related articles and features culled from print and electronic media outlets nationwide.
 There is a searchable archive of past articles in the upper left corner of the PND site.